 Rooted on his family’s farm in Garden Valley, Idaho, Castle had little connection to contemporary currents was except for detritus he salvaged from his family’s general store and post office.
 His materials were the ephemera of everyday life – cartons, boxes, envelopes – which he drew upon using his signature medium: woodstove soot mixed with spit.
 Although he had scant access to the art world – historians do know he poured over a Picasso book – there are astonishing parallels between Castle’s art and mainstream movements.
 The fact that his paper works recall European collages from the early 20th century, or that his use of commercial brands echoes Pop Art, or that his atmospheric landscapes verge on Color Field paintings, makes Castle a modern master and a national treasure.

 With age, Castle enjoyed a modicum of acclaim from a small group of art connoisseurs, and he lived to see his first solo exhibition in his state capital of Boise in 1963.
-However it took more than two decades after his death for the first retrospective of his work to appear at the Philadelphia Museum of Art – a momentous exhibition that established his name, on a national scale.
+However, it took more than two decades after his death for the first retrospective of his work to appear at the Philadelphia Museum of Art – a momentous exhibition that established his name, on a national scale.
 Last year, the Museum Reina Sofia in Madrid, Spain presented the first European retrospective of Castle, catapulting his work internationally.
-Tayloe Piggott Gallery has represented James Castle since 2006 and has released a catalogue to accompany this exhibition; in cooperation with James Castle Collection and Archive LP.
+Tayloe Piggott Gallery has represented James Castle since 2006 and has released a catalog to accompany this exhibition; in cooperation with James Castle Collection and Archive LP.

 Inspired by the expanse of her New Mexico home, artist Susan York makes visceral the experience of scanning thousands of miles of open territory.
-A confrontation between the physical and psychic, her work requires moving through the space she creates to arrive at awareness.
+A confrontation between the physical and psychic, her work requires moving through space she creates to arrive at awareness.
 Her work is a state of mind, a quality of breath, a moment in time and space.

 York is an alchemist; through graphite drawings and sculptures, she conjures a shifting state, when a form moves from two dimensions to three, or the reverse.
 She asks questions and seeks answers through the meditative nature of her creative process: how can a solid form be dismantled and made flat?
 How does a flat shape become sculptural?